ioslushnyi/GCP-fraud-detection-v1/ml-model/README.md

 - `feature_importance.png`: Visualized feature importance chart

 ## Fraud Detection Logic
-The model is trained on synthetic payment data generated with [Faker](https://faker.readthedocs.io/en/master/) and custom fraud rules.
+The fraud detection model is a binary classifier (Random Forest Classifier) that predicts whether a payment event is fraudulent based on engineered features.
+The model is trained using [scikit-learn](https://scikit-learn.org/) library on synthetic payment data generated with [Faker](https://faker.readthedocs.io/en/master/) and custom fraud rules.
 These rules emulate common fraud patterns.

 ### Labeling Logic
 An event is labeled as fraud (`is_fraud = 1`) if any of the following conditions are met (with added randomness for realism):